Controlling infection in your early years setting

 PHE and the DfE have confirmed that there is no need to clean your clothes immediately after leaving work at a childcare setting – this is only required by healthcare professionals.

-Practitioners simply need to follow the guidance on social distancing, handwashing and cleaning surfaces.
+Practitioners simply need to follow the guidance here.

 There is an increased risk of Legionnaire’s Disease from hot and cold water systems being unused.
 While the onus is on the landlord/premises owner to have a plan in place, providers renting premises should ask to see their landlord’s water management plans.
 It should include how the risk of legionella is reduced.